Statue of Admiral Yi Sun-sin

-The statue is 17 meters tall and made from bronze (another source has described it as 19m tall, and yet another, as a 6.4m tall statue on top on an 18-meter pedestal).
+The statue itself is 6.5 meters tall, made from bronze, and is mounted on a pillar 10.5 meters tall.
 It depicts a standing figure of the admiral, who is holding a sword in his right hand.
 A miniature turtle ship, a type of contemporary Korean war vessel commanded by Yi Sun-sin, is also located in front of the statue.
 Two models of war drums are also present near the statue.